-There are two types of areas that aircraft and vehicles move upon on the airfield: Movement Areas and Non-Movement Areas.
-The biggest distinction between a Non-Movement area and a Movement Area is that a Movement Area is controlled by the FAA's Air Traffic Controllers, while the Non-Movement Areas are not.
+There are two types of areas that aircraft and vehicles operate in on the airfield: Movement Areas and Non-Movement Areas.
+The most significant distinction between a Non-Movement area and a Movement Area is that a Movement Area is controlled by the FAA's Air Traffic Controllers, while the Non-Movement Areas are not.